prasanth-pn/ecommerce_project_cleancode_arch/README.md

-# This project is a ecommerce project for suiltable for single store
+# This is ecommerce web api
-In this project you can use as a template of small ecommerce api Implemented cicd using github actions in this project
+# Technology tools used in project
+    postgres is database
+    go-gin frame work is used
+    viper for env file export
+    wire dependency injection
+    testy ,asset ,mockgen are use for unittesting